iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/Matrix Theory/Projector.md

 $$

 ---
-### **Penrose Psuedo Inverse**
+### **Example: Penrose Pseudo Inverse**

-Penrose Psuedo Inverse is one projector matrix.
-Here is the definition of Penrose Peusdo Inverse matrix:
+Penrose Pseudo Inverse is one projector matrix.
+Here is the definition of Penrose Paused Inverse matrix:

 >$$ AA^\dagger = A(A^HA)^{-1}A$$